Aquaa-exe/GuessWho-Akinator-/README.md

 ### How to contribute:
+**Contributions are always welcome!
+If you'd like to help improve the project, feel free to fork the repository, create a branch, and submit a pull request.**
 Fork the project.
 Create a new branch: git checkout -b feature-branch.
 Make your changes and commit them: git commit -am 'Add new feature'.